 Cypress trees, country roads lined with majestic plane trees, olive trees and vines, all seen against a backdrop of craggy limestone hills or forested mountains, are just part of the superb Provençal landscape.
 The climate is challenging: Hot summers with the fierce Mistral blowing down the Rhône valley, a lack of water, and even cold winters.
 Yet the gardens are stunning.

 Our base for the tour is a most gracious, beautifully restored hotel just behind the Palais des Papes in Avignon.
 Hotel La Mirande, originally built in the eighteenth century, is family owned and managed.
 It is renowned for its gastronomic, Michelin-starred restaurant where the head chef and his team create dishes typical of the region featuring seasonal produce.

 The climate in June is balmy and warm.

 Layers are recommended from lightweight summer wear to a jacket in case of the Mistral.
 Good, comfortable shoes for the garden visits.
 Smart casual for the evening.

 The Eurostar train from London St Pancras to Avignon TGV station is via Lille; on the return journey there is one change at Lille.

 Meals included are shown as B (breakfast), L (lunch) and D (dinner).
 Often guests meet for drinks before dinner (optional).

 Wifi is available in the hotel.

-Terraced gardens with steps and undulating terrain.
+Terraced gardens with flights of steps, undulating terrain.